Compare

 Manual rent tracking Manual notes elsewhere Included on free plan

-Live bank rent payments Consumer payment flow $4.99 per successful ACH payment
+Live bank rent payments Consumer payment flow up to $6.99 per successful ACH payment

 Autopay No Included with ACH collection